neok/oioi-documentation/docs/oem/poi.rst

-.. _emp-poi-docs:
+.. _oem-poi-docs:

 Receiving POIs
 ==============
-As an EMP, you can connect to a CPO to display their POI data and allow your customers to charge at the CPO's charging stations.
+As an OEM, you can connect to a :ref:`Roaming Platform <glossary-roaming-platform>` to display their POI data and allow your customers to charge at the Roaming Platform's charging stations.
 For example to display charging stations on an app's map.

-.. note:: For EMPs, OIOI does not offer a full download of all available data.
+.. note:: For OEMs, OIOI does not offer a full download of all available data.
           Please use the provided methods to display geographically limited data to your users.

 .. note:: The total number of stations returned per request is limited,
           regardless of the geographical dimensions.

-.. warning:: A CPO may cancel your access if your API key is associated with malicious behaviour.
+.. warning:: A :ref:`Roaming Platform <glossary-roaming-platform>` may cancel your access if your API key is associated with malicious behaviour.

-.. _emp-poi-area-docs:
+.. _oem-poi-area-docs:

 Displaying stations in an area
 ------------------------------